mblue9/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 > ### {% icon question %} Questions
 >
-> 1. Excluding the first peak, what is the predominant insert size?
+> 1. Excluding the first peak around 50bp, what is the predominant insert size?
 Could you guess the size of the DNA protected by a nucleosome?
 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
 A bit less than 200bp.
-This is exactly the distance where both Tn5 cuts were in the same accessible chromatin depleted region of the nucleosome.
-Other peaks correspond to events where at least one nucleosome was between the 2 cuts of Tn5.
+> > The first peak (50bp) corresponds to the distance where both Tn5 cuts were in the same accessible chromatin region (depleted of nucleosome).
+The second peak (a bit less than 200bp) corresponds to events eactly around a single nucleosome.
+The third one (around 400bp) is for two adjacent nucleosomes etc...
 > >
 > {: .solution}
 >